An In-Depth Guide to Crafting a PDA-Affirming IEP

 2.0 Reframing: PDA Strengths

 Adopting a strengths-based perspective is essential.
-PDA learners possess unique "superpowers" when their nervous system is regulated.
+PDA learners have access to more of their skills when their nervous system is regulated.

 3.0 Core Educational Principles